 WHY THE CONFEDERATE BATTLE FLAG SHOULD NOT BE FLOWN

 Of course, this is America—Land of the Free, Home of the Brave.
-You should be allowed to fly any flag you want to fly as a free citizen.
+You should be allowed to fly any flag you want as a free citizen.

 But that’s also the underlying point, specifically why we even have that right today.

 Without the United States of America, represented by the Star-Spangled Banner, our world as we know it would not exist.
 The world would have been overrun by Nazi-Fascists and Imperial Japanese, or more likely by hard-core Communists of the Bolshevik stripe, turning our world into a dark, oppressive, angry place not unlike the conditions we see in the movie Hunger Games, or the novel 1984, or perhaps Brave New World.
 Without the United States, true evil (what the Left refuses to see) would have long since triumphed.

 The United States of America has freed more slaves, financed and rebuilt more economies, forgiven more enemies, and produced a higher standard of living for more people than any nation in history.
 And because we are who we are, according to the 1st Amendment to the Constitution, each citizen has the right to fly just about any banner he or she wants.
 Yet, again, that goes to the very heart of the issue.

 The Confederate Battle Flag, flown by the rebel states during much of the American Civil War, represents many things to many people.
 To some it recalls the abomination of human slavery.
 To others it represents a proud history of sacrifice and honor—the willingness of hundreds of thousands of Southern men and women—willing to give their all to ‘resist social and political injustice from Mr. Lincoln’s Republican Party.’